Metrication: Forerunners of metrication

 During the nineteenth century the metric system of weights and measures proved a convenient political compromise during the unification processes in the Netherlands, Germany and Italy.
 In 1814, Portugal became the second country not part of the French Empire to officially adopt the metric system.
 Spain found it expedient in 1849 to follow the French example and within a decade Latin America had also adopted the metric system, or had already adopted the system, such as the case of Chile by 1848.
-There was considerable resistance to metrication in the United Kingdom and in the United States, despite these were actually the first country in the World to use a metric standard for cartography.
+There was considerable resistance to metrication in the United Kingdom and in the United States.
+Despite this, they were actually the first countries in the World to use a metric standard for cartography.

-France
+France (1795–1840)

 The introduction of the metric system into France in 1795 was done on a district by district basis with Paris being the first district.
 By modern standards the transition was poorly managed.
 Although thousands of pamphlets were distributed, the Agency of Weights and Measures who oversaw the introduction underestimated the work involved.
 Paris alone needed 500,000 metre sticks, yet one month after the metre became the sole legal unit of measure, they only had 25,000 in store.
 This, combined with the excesses of the Revolution and the high level of illiteracy in 18th century France, made the metric system unpopular.

 Napoleon himself ridiculed the metric system but, as an able administrator, recognised the value of a sound basis for a system of measurement.
 Under the décret impérial du 12 février 1812 (imperial decree of 12 February 1812), a new system of measure – the mesures usuelles ("customary measures") was introduced for use in small retail businesses – all government, legal and similar works still had to use the metric system and the metric system continued to be taught at all levels of education.
 That system reintroduced the names of many units used during the ancient regime, but their values were redefined in terms of metric units.
 Thus the toise was defined as being two metres, with six pieds making up one toise, twelve pouces making up one pied and twelve lignes making up one pouce.
 Likewise the livre was defined as being 500 g, each livre comprising sixteen once and each once eight gros and the aune as 120 centimetres.
 This intermediate step eased the transition to a metric-based system.